 - One may optimize system architectures such that the sensitivity to radiation effects is reduced, for example by using shorter fibers.

 - One may incorporate additional operational margins into system designs, e.g. use enhanced data transmitter powers or enhanced receivers such that higher propagation losses can be tolerated.

 Particularly for delicate applications like space missions or in nuclear facilities, a reliable prediction of the effects of radiation is highly desirable.
 Unfortunately, for various reasons this is generally quite hard to accomplish.
 Therefore, one can often only achieve relatively uncertain estimates and requires substantial safety margins to avoid serious problems.
 Here, it obviously helps to have fibers which have been subject to effective radiation hardening procedures.

 Quantifying Radiation Doses

 The received radiation dose is commonly quantified in units of Gray = joules of absorbed radiation energy per kilogram of the receiving material (here typically silica).
-This is not just a measure for how much radiation is in the environment, because it depends on the absorption properties of the fiber material, which themselves depend on the type and energy of the relevant radiation.
+This is not just a measure for how much radiation is in the environment because it depends on the absorption properties of the fiber material, which themselves depend on the type and energy of the relevant radiation.
 Estimating the radiation dose of a fiber during a space mission of a certain duration, for example, is not trivial; one needs to add up the contributions of different types and energy ranges of radiation, considering their absorption in the fiber material.

-In case of irradiation with particles like neutrons, one instead uses fluence values – the number of particles received per unit area.
+In the case of irradiation with particles like neutrons, one instead uses fluence values – the number of particles received per unit area.
 The particle type and energy need to be specified in addition.